paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 **(h) Definitions.—** In this section:

-(1) The term “aviation service” means service performed by an officer in a regular or reserve component while holding an aeronautical rating or designation or while in training to receive an aeronautical rating or designation.
+(1) The term “aviation service” means service performed by an officer while holding an aeronautical rating or designation or while in training to receive an aeronautical rating or designation.

-(2) The term “operational flying duty” means flying performed under competent orders by rated or designated regular or reserve component officers while serving in assignments in which basic flying skills normally are maintained in the performance of assigned duties as determined by the Secretary concerned, and flying performed by members in training that leads to the award of an aeronautical rating or designation.
+(2) The term “operational flying duty” means flying performed under competent orders by rated or designated officers while serving in assignments in which basic flying skills normally are maintained in the performance of assigned duties as determined by the Secretary concerned, and flying performed by members in training that leads to the award of an aeronautical rating or designation.

-(3) The term “proficiency flying duty” means flying performed under competent orders by rated or designated regular or reserve component officers while serving in assignments in which such skills would normally not be maintained in the performance of assigned duties.
+(3) The term “proficiency flying duty” means flying performed under competent orders by rated or designated officers while serving in assignments in which such skills would normally not be maintained in the performance of assigned duties.

 (4) The term “officer” includes an individual enlisted and designated as an aviation cadet under [section 8411 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8411&num=0&edition=prelim).

-**(i) Termination of Authority.—** No agreement may be entered into under this section after December 31, 2024.
+**(i) Termination of Authority.—** No agreement may be entered into under this section after December 31, 2026.

 ### Statutory Notes

 #### Amendments
+2025—Subsecs. (a)(1), (b).
+Pub.
+L. 119–60, § 601(c)(3)(A), struck out “in a regular or reserve component” after “to an officer” in introductory provisions.

+Subsec. (b)(3).
+Pub.
+L. 119–60, § 601(c)(3)(B), inserted “, or, in the case of an officer of the Space Force, to remain in space force active status,” after “in a reserve component”.

+Subsec. (e).
+Pub.
+L. 119–60, § 601(c)(3)(C), struck out “Reserve Component” before “Officers” in heading and substituted “An officer” for “A reserve component officer” in text.

+Subsec. (h)(1).
+Pub.
+L. 119–60, § 601(c)(3)(A), struck out “in a regular or reserve component” after “an officer”.

+Subsec. (h)(2), (3).
+Pub.
+L. 119–60, § 601(c)(3)(D), struck out “regular or reserve component” after “rated or designated”.

+Subsec. (i).
+Pub.
+L. 119–60, § 611(d)(3), substituted “December 31, 2026” for “December 31, 2025”.

+2024—Subsec. (i).
+Pub.
+L. 118–159 substituted “December 31, 2025” for “December 31, 2024”.

 2023—Subsec. (i).
 Pub.
 L. 118–31 substituted “December 31, 2024” for “December 31, 2023”.

 2022—Subsec. (c)(1)(A).
 Pub.
 L. 117–263, § 602(c)(1), substituted “$1,500” for “$1,000”.